Overview

 There exist various methodologies for running an attribution analysis.
 Each methodology has its own pros and cons.

-• Gradient Based : the Gradient based approach has the benefit that the answer does not depend on an arbitray choice (as in the scalloping order), however, it does not typically explain the whole difference.
-THat is, there will be an unexplained portion.
+- Gradient Based : the Gradient based approach has the benefit that the answer does not depend on an arbitrary choice (as in the scalloping order), however, it does not typically explain the whole difference.
+That is, there will be an unexplained portion.